zenml-io/zenml/docs/book/component-gallery/integrations.md

 {% hint style="info" %}
-* The `-y` flag confirms all `pip install` commands without asking you for confirmation for every package first.
+* The `-y` flag confirms all `pip install` commands without asking you for
-* The `-u` flag updates all integrations to the latest possible version.

 You can run `zenml integration --help` to see a full list of CLI commands that ZenML provides for interacting with integrations.